uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 Most of the time binary numbers are stored electronically, and we don't need to worry about making sense of them.
 But sometimes it's useful to be able to write down and share numbers, such as the unique identifier assigned to each digital device (MAC address), or the colours specified in an HTML page.

-Writing out long binary numbers is tedious — for example, suppose you need to copy down the 16-bit number 0101001110010001.
+Writing out long binary numbers is tedious &ndash; for example, suppose you need to copy down the 16-bit number 0101001110010001.
 A widely used shortcut is to break the number up into 4-bit groups (in this case, 0101 0011 1001 0001), and then write down the digit that each group represents (giving 5391).
 There's just one small problem: each group of 4 bits can go up to 1111, which is 15, and the digits only go up to 9.